HDFGroup/hsds/docs/kubernetes_install_aws.md

-    export AWS_ACCESS_KEY_ID=1234567890            # user your AWS account access key if using S3 (Not needed if running on EC2 and AWS_IAM_ROLEis defined) export AWS_SECRET_ACCESS_KEY=ABCDEFGHIJKL      # use your AWS account access secret key if using S3  (Not needed if running on EC2 and AWS_IAM_ROLE is defined) export ADMIN_USER=admin                        # The username for the HSDS admin acount export BUCKET_NAME=hsds.test                   # set to the name of the bucket you will be using (must be globally unique) export AWS_REGION=us-east-1                    # for boto compatibility - for S3 set to the region the bucket is in export AWS_S3_GATEWAY=http://s3.amazonaws.com  # Use AWS endpoint for S3, see note below export HSDS_ENDPOINT=http://hsds.hdf.test      # use https protocol if SSL is desired
+    export AWS_ACCESS_KEY_ID=1234567890            # user your AWS account access key if using S3 (Not needed if running on EC2 and AWS_IAM_ROLEis defined) export AWS_SECRET_ACCESS_KEY=ABCDEFGHIJKL      # use your AWS account access secret key if using S3  (Not needed if running on EC2 and AWS_IAM_ROLE is defined)

 For S3, set AWS_S3_GATEWAY to endpoint for the region the bucket is in.
 E.g.: <http://s3.amazonaws.com>.
 See <http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region> for list of endpoints.